 How to choose a gas rewards program

-When it comes to finding the best rewards program for gas, there are a handful of factors you should consider.
-The following tips can help you select a gas rewards program that will provide the savings and benefits you want the most:
+When it comes to finding the best rewards program for gas, the following tips can help you select the program that will provide the savings and benefits you want the most:

 Best gas credit cards for 2021